Anthony Joshua vs. Robert Helenius: Background

 Following Joshua's unanimous decision victory against Jermaine Franklin in April 2023, Joshua stated that he plans to have one more bout before his rumoured bout with Deontay Wilder in Saudi Arabia.
 On 6 July 2023 it was announced that Joshua would rematch Dillian Whyte on 12 August at The O2 Arena in London, England on DAZN PPV.
 On 5 August, it was announced that Whyte returned a positive drug test conducted by the voluntary anti-doping agency.
 A number of individuals such as Gerald Washington and Derek Chisora were considered to replace Whyte.
 Helenius was announced on 8 August 2023 as the replacement fighter.

 After Whyte's removal from the card, the fight was made free-to-air.

-The fight
+Fight details

 After boxing relativity tentatively for the first six round, Joshua scored a one punch knockout in the 7th, with a double feint followed by a right sending the Finn to the canvas, with referee Victor Loughlin stopping the bout without completing a count.